“Catholic libertarians? How is that even a thing??”

 Let me begin by clarifying what a Catholic libertarian is not.
 We are not libertarian Catholics.

 Libertarians, meanwhile, are an incredibly philosophically-diverse group agreeing simply on the doctrine of free will.
-Beyond that, libertarianism is open to modifiers, as a simple search of facebook page titles including “libertarians” will quickly demonstrate.
+Beyond that, libertarianism is open to modifiers, as a simple search of Facebook page titles including “libertarians” will quickly demonstrate (Pro-Life Libertarians, LGBT Libertarians, Christian Libertarians, Punk Rock Libertarians, etc.).
 It is quite logical to conclude that Catholic libertarians can, in fact, be a thing.
-More than just being possible, it is the careful examination and uncompromising application of our Catholic faith along with a hard look at the realities of government which has led us to discern political conclusions that currently happen to be best classified as “libertarian.”
+More than just being possible, however, it is the careful examination and uncompromising application of our Catholic faith along with a hard look at the realities of government which has led us to discern political conclusions that currently happen to be best classified as “libertarian.”

 The true anarchist asks nothing for himself, he is self disciplined, self denying, accepting the Cross, without asking sympathy, without complaint.
 The true anarchist loves his brother, according to the new law, ready to die rather than compel his brother to go his totalitarian way, no matter how convinced he may be that his way is the only way … Anarchism is personalist before it’s communitarian: it begins with living a disciplined life, trying to be what you want the other fellow to be.

-Edit: I originally forgot to mention the great Catholic apologetic G. K. Chesterton, to whom David Friedman devotes an entire chapter in his book The Machinery of Freedom: Guide to a Radical Capitalism, stating:
+Edit: I originally forgot to mention the great Catholic apologetic G. K. Chesterton, to whom David Friedman devotes the final chapter of his book The Machinery of Freedom: Guide to a Radical Capitalism (Amazon, Kindle, PDF), stating: